moremeyou/Obsidian-Tag-Buddy/README.md

 ![Tag Summary Demo](https://github.com/moremeyou/Obsidian-Tag-Buddy/blob/main/tagSummaryDemo1.gif?raw=true)

-Interact with results in tag summaries with shortcut buttons:
+Interact with results in tag summaries:
-- Copy paragraph to section in another note
 - Copy paragraph to section in this note.
+- Copy paragraph to section in another note.
 - Move paragraph to section in this note.
 To achieve this, Tag Buddy first removes the queried tag from the paragraph, then copies it to the section.
 - Section dropdown is explained below.
 - Remove tag button removes the tag but doesn’t copy the paragraph.

-Interact with the entire summary with shortcut buttons:
+Interact with the entire summary with summary buttons:
 - Reload the summary.
 Useful if you’re updating tags in queried notes.
 - Copy to clipboard copies the entire summary as markdown.
 - Copy the entire summary to another note.